Takuan, also known as takuwan or takuan-zuke, is dried and pickled daikon. It’s a traditional popular tsukemono (Japanese-style pickles).

 Traditionally, takuan is made yearly during the cold and dry winter months.
 It’s made by sun-drying the daikon for one to two weeks until dehydrated and flexible.
 This process allows the flavor of daikon to concentrate.

 The dried daikon is packed in a pickling crock with salt, kombu, and rice bran.
 It may also include kombu, dried mikan, yuzu, apple or persimmon peels, and sake lees to enhance the flavor, color, and aroma.
 It’s left to pickle for about a month.
 Some have a more pale cream color due to a shorter fermentation period.

 The bright yellow hue of traditionally made takuan is from turmeric, gardenia fruit, or safflower.
 Mass-produced versions include food coloring to achieve the same bright yellow effect.

 How To Use

 Avoid those with a neon-yellow color (artificial coloring) and have preservatives in the ingredient list.
 If you can, choose takuan made the traditional method.

 Where To Buy

-You can find it at Japanese, Korean, or Asian grocery stores, in the refrigerator section with other types of tsukemono and fermented foods.
-You may see it sold whole, in sections, or slices.
+You can find it at Japanese, Korean, or Asian grocery stores, in the refrigerator section, with other types of tsukemono and fermented foods.
+You may see it sold whole, in sections, strips, or in slices.

 You can also make your quick version by pickling daikon with salt, sugar, water, and a pinch of turmeric powder or turmeric juice for the golden yellow hue.